open-wa/wa-automate-python/README.md

 - command_executor: Passed directly as an argument to Remote Selenium.
 Ignore if not using it.
 See sample directory for remote examples.
 - loadstyles: Default is False.
 If True, it will load the styling in the browser.
 - profile: Pass the full path to the profile to load it.
 Profile folder will be end in ".default".
 For persistent login, open a normal firefox tab, log in to whatsapp, then pass the profile as an argument.
+- license_key: License key if you have a subscription

 ### 3. Wait until you are loged in, or you are asked to scan the QR